ovska/FlameCsv/docs/docs/configuration.md

 ### AOT

-Since any implementation of @"FlameCsv.CsvConverterFactory`1" (including the built-in nullable and enum factories) can potentially require unreferenced types or dynamic code, the default @"FlameCsv.CsvOptions`1.GetConverter``1?displayProperty=nameWithType" method is not AOT-compatible.
+Since any implementation of @"FlameCsv.CsvConverterFactory`1" (including built-in nullable and enum factories) can potentially require unreferenced types or dynamic code, the default @"FlameCsv.CsvOptions`1.GetConverter``1?displayProperty=nameWithType" method is not AOT-compatible.

 Use @"FlameCsv.CsvOptions`1.Aot?displayProperty=nameWithType" to retrieve a wrapper around the configured converters, which provides convenience methods to safely retrieve converters for types known at runtime.
 See the documentation on methods of @"FlameCsv.CsvOptions`1.AotSafeConverters" for more info.
 This property is utilized by the source generator.